"Questioning the Path of the Economy and Finance in 2026" Relay Interview

 -How do you evaluate South Korea’s GDP growth rate this year?

-▲The 1.8% forecast by the Bank of Korea is similar to the country's potential growth rate.
+▲The 1.8% forecast by the Bank of Korea is similar to our country’s potential growth rate.
 It is still difficult to say that a full recovery has been achieved.
-I expect exports, especially semiconductors, to perform very well again this year.
-However, domestic demand, including construction, remains sluggish, and consumption only saw a brief improvement due to consumption coupons, with less progress than expected afterward.
-Interest rates are still high, and household debt is already elevated.
+Exports, especially semiconductors, are expected to perform very well again this year.
+However, the domestic market, including construction, is sluggish, and consumption only saw a temporary boost from consumption coupons and has not improved as much as expected since then.
+Interest rates remain high, and household debt is already elevated.
 After paying interest, there is not much room left for consumption.
-However, the revitalization of the stock market will help stimulate consumption.
+However, an active stock market will help stimulate consumption.

 -South Korea’s potential growth rate is also declining.
 What is the biggest problem?

 ▲Potential growth rate is determined by capital, labor, and total factor productivity.
-Labor is unlikely to increase further due to aging.
+Labor is unlikely to increase further due to population aging.
 Capital accumulation is also expected to be less smooth than in the past.
-The remaining factor is productivity.
+What remains is productivity.
 The sector with the lowest productivity is services.
-This is because the service sector is largely focused on low value-added areas such as food and accommodation, represented by fried chicken shops.
-I believe these must be converted into high value-added service industries.
+This is because the service industry is centered on low value-added sectors such as food and accommodation businesses, represented by fried chicken shops.
+Therefore, I believe we need to shift toward high value-added service industries.

-There are quite a few "zombie companies" that have not been swiftly restructured, and allocating resources to these companies is like "pouring water into a bottomless jar," which fails to increase overall productivity.
-Enabling limited resources to move to sectors with higher productivity and greater growth potential will help improve productivity and raise the potential growth rate.
+Corporate restructuring has not been swift, resulting in a considerable number of zombie companies.
+Even if resources are allocated to these areas, it can be like "pouring water into a bottomless pit," failing to increase overall productivity.
+Allowing limited resources to move to sectors with high productivity and growth potential will help improve productivity and raise the potential growth rate.

-I think the government's focus on nurturing AI and robotics is a very good move.
-However, for this to succeed, new corporate innovations must occur smoothly, and regulations often block innovation.
-Rational regulatory reform must accompany investment, not just investment alone.
+The government’s focus on nurturing AI and robotics is a very good move.
+However, new corporate innovation must proceed smoothly in this process, but regulations often hinder innovation.
+Rational regulatory reform must accompany investment.

 The labor market also has much room for improvement.
-Innovation comes from repeated challenging attempts and failures, but when failure is determined, employment must be flexible enough to allow for redeployment.
-Otherwise, people will not dare to take risks.
-In the United States, labor flexibility is somewhat extreme, but in Korea, labor flexibility is too low and needs to be increased to some extent.
-At the same time, for those who suffer during the process, the government should provide support so that the process is not too difficult.
+Innovation emerges through repeated challenging attempts and failures, but when failure is determined, employment must be flexible enough to allow for redeployment.
+Without such flexibility, people will not dare to take risks.
+While the United States exhibits somewhat extreme flexibility, our labor market is far too rigid and needs to be made more flexible.
+At the same time, for those who suffer in the process, the government should provide support so that the process is not too painful.

--What is the top priority for achieving the current administration's goal of a 3% potential growth rate?
+-What is the top priority for achieving the government's goal of a "3% potential growth rate"?

-▲Ultimately, productivity must be improved.
-We know the answer.
-However, regulatory reform and labor market reform are both difficult to achieve.
-A representative case in regulatory reform is Uber.
-If Uber had entered the market, related production companies would have developed and productivity would have increased.
-Incumbents resist during the entry process, which is natural.
-For example, those who spent over 100 million won to purchase individual taxi licenses would naturally think it unfair if Uber suddenly appeared and operated without a license.
-At the time, there were discussions about the government purchasing licenses and transitioning to Uber, but ultimately, it was not properly introduced.
-The conclusion of "let's not do it" is essentially a decision not to increase productivity.
+For example, if someone spent over 100 million won to buy a personal taxi license and then Uber suddenly appeared and operated without a license, they would naturally feel it is unfair.
+At the time, there were discussions about the government buying licenses and transitioning to Uber, but ultimately, it was not properly implemented.
+Concluding "let’s not do it" is tantamount to saying "let’s not improve productivity."
 We must be able to accept new technologies.
 The government must play a role in resolving side effects and coordinating among stakeholders during this process, and this is where politics is needed.
-The most important role of politics is to mediate conflicts, but in Korea, politics sometimes exacerbates conflicts, making the situation very difficult.
+The most important role of politics is to mediate conflicts, but in Korea, politics often exacerbates conflicts, making the situation very difficult.

-The same goes for Airbnb.
-The situation is similar for autonomous taxis and AI-based medical services.
+The same applies to Airbnb.
+The situation is similar for autonomous taxis and AI-powered medical services.
 New services always face resistance.
-To raise the potential growth rate, we must use innovative services to improve productivity.
+To raise the potential growth rate, we must leverage innovative services to improve productivity.
 The challenge is how to resolve the inevitable conflicts that arise in this process.

 -What is the biggest "global variable" for the Korean economy this year?

-▲The biggest global risk is the direction of US monetary policy.
+▲The biggest global risk is the direction of U.S. monetary policy.
 Inflation has not fallen to the desired level, so the key issue is how much the United States can ease monetary policy in this situation and what impact that will have on financial markets.
-Other countries have been inclined to raise interest rates.
-If monetary policies diverge in this way, capital mobility becomes unstable, which could cause global problems.
-That is my main concern.
+Other countries have been raising interest rates.
+If monetary policies diverge in this way, capital mobility becomes unstable and global problems can arise, which is my biggest concern.

-▲Promises of investment in the United States and other factors have led to heightened expectations, causing a temporary supply-demand imbalance.
-Many people expected the exchange rate to exceed 1,500 won, so they held onto their dollars, pushing the exchange rate up to the high end of the 1,480 won range.
+▲Investment commitments to the United States and similar factors have focused expectations and temporarily disrupted supply and demand.
+Many people expected the rate to exceed 1,500 won, so they held onto their dollars, pushing the exchange rate up to the high 1,480-won range.
 However, I believe this level is excessive.
-It will not be easy for the rate to keep rising past 1,500 won.
-However, considering the investments we have committed to and other factors, I also think it will be difficult for the rate to fall below 1,400 won.
+It will not be easy for the rate to continue rising above 1,500 won.
+On the other hand, considering the investments we have committed to and other factors, it will also be difficult for the rate to fall below 1,400 won.

-Another point is that, like Japan, as economic vitality declines and growth slows due to aging, there is a tendency to invest overseas.
-Japan, with growth below 1%, has invested massively abroad.
-The same phenomenon is now occurring in Korea.
-Compared to the past, this trend has strengthened, leading to a higher won-dollar exchange rate.
+Another factor, which also applies to Japan, is that as economic vitality declines and growth slows due to aging, countries inevitably invest overseas.
+Japan, with growth below 1%, has made massive overseas investments.
+Korea is now experiencing the same phenomenon.
+Compared to the past, this trend has strengthened and has contributed to a higher won-dollar exchange rate.

-Exchange rates are determined by interest rate differentials and growth rates.
+The exchange rate is determined by interest rate differentials and growth rates between countries.
 We are at a disadvantage in both respects.
-Korea now has lower interest rates and lower growth than the United States.
-A widening growth gap means Korea is increasingly likely to become relatively less affluent compared to the US.
-This is closely related to the potential growth rate.
-I believe that raising the potential growth rate, if not to 3%, then at least to 2%, is a very important policy goal for the country.
+Our interest rates and growth rates have both fallen below those of the United States.
+A widening growth gap means we are increasingly likely to fall behind the U.S. This is directly related to the potential growth rate.
+Nationally, it is essential to raise the potential growth rate, if not to 3%, then at least to 2%.

 -What direction should real estate policy take this year?

 ▲It is a difficult issue.
-Because the problem has worsened so much, drastic measures such as the Land Transaction Permit System have been implemented, but I am skeptical about their effectiveness.
-Last year, during the normalization process, housing prices surged, so caution is warranted, but normalization is necessary.
+The situation has worsened so much that drastic measures, such as the land transaction permit system, have been taken, but I am unsure how effective they will be.
+Last year, housing prices surged during the normalization process, so caution is needed, but normalization must occur.

 It seems impossible to prevent housing prices from rising in certain areas.
-Rather than focusing too much on this, the priority should be to ensure that the general public has no difficulty living in their homes, and to focus on providing stable housing for the general population, not just a select few.
-However, in Korea, when housing prices rise in key areas, everyone pays attention and it becomes a politically sensitive issue, so I am not sure how feasible this is, but I believe normalization is the right direction.
+Rather than focusing too much on this, the priority should be to ensure that the general public has no difficulty in their housing situation, by stably supplying homes to the masses, not just a select few.
+However, in Korea, whenever housing prices rise in key areas, everyone pays attention and it becomes a politically sensitive issue, so I am unsure how feasible this is, but I believe this is the direction for normalization.

-▲As President of the Korean Finance Association, I held a symposium on productive finance with the Bank of Korea.
-One of the main points was to activate the capital market so that companies can raise funds smoothly, and that seems to be progressing to some extent.
-Stock prices are rising, and the government is moving toward normalizing the capital market by revising the Commercial Act.
+▲As President of the Korean Finance Association, I held a productive finance symposium with the Bank of Korea.
+One of the key points raised was that activating the capital market would allow companies to raise funds more smoothly, and this seems to be progressing to some extent.
+Stock prices are rising, and with the government amending the Commercial Act, the capital market is moving toward normalization.

 The problem lies in venture capital.
-Promising companies must be discovered at the pre-capital market stage so that they can grow and enter the capital market, but we face many difficulties at this stage.
-Not many countries have vibrant venture capital sectors.
-The United States, centered on Silicon Valley, is a prime example, and China has developed to some extent as well.
-These countries have such large markets that there are many incentives to start businesses.
-Korea does not have this market scale, so there are more obstacles, such as the need to attempt global expansion.
-Another country where ventures thrive is Israel, which provided incentives for US venture capital to invest, thereby fostering relationships and growing the venture ecosystem together.
-It is necessary to try various models.
+Promising companies must be discovered at the pre-capital market stage for them to grow and enter the capital market, but we face many difficulties at this stage.
+Few countries have an active venture capital sector.
+The United States, centered on Silicon Valley, is a representative example, and China has also developed to some extent.
+These countries have very large markets, so there are many incentives to start businesses.
+Korea does not have that scale, so it faces more challenges in attempting to go global.
+Another example of a successful venture ecosystem is Israel, which provided incentives for U.S. venture capital to invest, thereby activating relationships and nurturing the venture ecosystem together.
+We need to try various models.

--What should be the government's top policy priority this year?
+-What should the government prioritize in its policy agenda this year?

-▲While there is limited room for maneuver in monetary policy, fiscal policy is different.
-In the long term, fiscal conditions are not easy, but for now, national debt is not particularly high.
-Since national debt is measured as a ratio to GDP, if fiscal spending is used well and GDP grows, the government debt ratio can also be reduced.
-Last year, fiscal policy focused too much on consumption coupons and was less effective.
-From this year, I think it would be better to implement more sophisticated and effective fiscal policies that truly help those in need and improve economic growth from a productivity perspective.
+▲Monetary policy has limited flexibility, but fiscal policy is different.
+In the long term, fiscal conditions are not easy, but for now, national debt is not excessively high.
+Since national debt is measured as a ratio to GDP, using fiscal policy to increase GDP can also reduce the government debt ratio.
+Last year, the government moved too hastily and focused on consumption coupons, which was less effective.
+From this year, I hope more sophisticated and effective fiscal policies will be introduced to help those truly in need and improve economic growth rates by enhancing productivity.

 -What are the key issues in introducing stablecoins?

-▲The Korean won stablecoin represents a point where two worldviews-existing financial discipline and innovation-collide head-on, going beyond simply being a new payment method.
-The two systems fundamentally differ in how they build trust.
+▲The Korean won-based stablecoin is more than just a new payment method; it is the intersection where the two worlds of traditional financial discipline and innovation collide head-on.
+These two systems fundamentally differ in how they establish trust.
 The focus should be on maximizing the benefits and controlling the risks that arise at this intersection.

-There are three main issues in integrating the Korean won stablecoin into the regulatory framework.
-First, how to design the issuer, the scope of reserve assets, and the redemption and resolution procedures to ensure that redemption promises are honored even in crises.
-Second, how to manage the interface (on/off ramps) with legal tender and how effectively to implement identity verification.
-Third, to what extent to allow cross-border transfers and use for international settlements.
+There are three main issues in institutionalizing the Korean won-based stablecoin.
+First, how to design the issuer, the scope of reserve assets, and the redemption and liquidation procedures so that redemption promises hold even in crises.
+Second, how to manage the on- and off-ramps with legal tender and how effectively to implement identity verification.
+Third, how much to allow cross-border transfers and use in international settlements.
 If the system is inadequate, there will be greater gaps in controlling illegal fund movements and money laundering, and large-scale redemptions (coin runs) and liquidity crunches could interact with vulnerabilities in traditional finance to create systemic risks.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.